cube3power/atsd/rule-engine/README.md

 > For rules operating on 'message' commands, the alert severity can be inherited from the 'severity' field of the underlying message.
 To enable this behavior, set Severity on the 'Logging' tab to 'unknown'.

+## Logging

+Status changes can be [logged](logging.md) in a customizable format to log files for integration and audit.

 ## Viewing Alerts and Windows